valentina-hayajneh/Patch-antenna/README.md

  ---
 ## Initial Simulation Results
  ***Return Loss***
+ Return Loss (RL) is a key parameter in RF systems that measures how well power is transferred from a source (like a transmission line or feed) to a load (such as an antenna).
+It specifically quantifies the amount of signal reflected back due to impedance mismatches.

 <img width="1064" height="491" alt="image" src="https://github.com/user-attachments/assets/bff5bb82-786e-4836-8bb9-5a0a0e0abb32" />

 **Figure 4**: Return loss before optimization.

 **VSWR**
+indicates the ratio between the maximum and minimum voltage values along the line, resulting from the interference of the incident and reflected waves due to impedance mismatches.

 <img width="1321" height="546" alt="image" src="https://github.com/user-attachments/assets/7c603466-7380-49ac-8efa-5934eebebb5d" />

 **Figure 5**: VSWR before optimization.

-Note: The initial results differ from the reference.
+We note that the initial results different from the reference.
 To improve performance and match the target frequency, optimization was necessary.

 <img width="1404" height="499" alt="image" src="https://github.com/user-attachments/assets/94a78646-fffb-493a-b0cb-9cf15b7cb6c0" />

+**Figure 6**: results from the reference

 ## Optimization Process